Skip to main content

 Stop thinking about "best model" and start thinking about your specific needs:

-If you're a high school student: DeepSeek-R1 or Claude 3.7 Sonnet.
+If you're a high school student: DeepSeek-R1 or Claude Opus 4.8.
 Both explain well; both are affordable (or free); both handle everything through calculus easily.
+Photomath is also excellent for quick step-by-step help.

-If you're an undergrad in STEM: Claude 3.7 Sonnet for regular coursework.
-Keep o1-pro access for particularly hard problem sets or exam prep.
-That's about $20/month in API costs if you're efficient.
+If you're an undergrad in STEM: Claude Opus 4.8 for regular coursework.
+Keep GPT-5.5 Pro access for particularly hard problem sets or exam prep.
+That's about $200/month for ChatGPT Pro if you need the top model.

-If you're a graduate student: o1-pro is worth the investment.
-You need high accuracy, and you need to understand complex proof.
-Budget $50-100/month.
+If you're a graduate student: GPT-5.5 Pro is worth the investment.
+You need high accuracy, and you need to understand complex proofs.
+Budget $200/month for ChatGPT Pro.

-If you're doing mathematical research: o3 for critical work, o1-pro for exploration.
-Yes, it was expensive.
-So is wrong in a published paper.
+If you're doing mathematical research: GPT-5.5 Pro for critical work, Gemini 3.1 Pro for visual problems.
+Yes, it's expensive.
+So is being wrong in a published paper.

-If you're a professional using math at work: Claude for daily work, o1-pro for high-stakes problems.
+If you're a professional using math at work: Claude Opus 4.8 for daily work, GPT-5.5 Pro for high-stakes problems.
 The time savings alone justify the cost.

 If you're learning math for fun: DeepSeek-R1.
 It's free, it's surprisingly good, and you can experiment without burning money.